Pine-Box/instant-chef/README.md

 ## Deployment

 The application is deployed on Netlify.
-You can access it here.
+You can access it [here](https://netlify.com)

 ## Collaboration - Team Members